secretfader/www/content/blog/2019/leaving-twitter.md

-Recently, my relationship with the network became strained by a lack of everything I once valued: the ability to read only tweets (and re-tweets) from accounts I followed, in reverse-chronological order, was being replaced by a focus on "topics," While CEO Jack Dorsey's admitted that he has zero interest in censoring white supremacist content.
+Recently, my relationship with the network became strained by a lack of everything I once valued: the ability to read only tweets (and re-tweets) from accounts I followed, in reverse-chronological order, was being replaced by a focus on "topics," while CEO Jack Dorsey admitted that he has zero interest in censoring white supremacist content.
 These decisions and comments eroded their users' trust, mine especially.
 Add in a clear look at the outrage machine that Twitter's modern platform has become, where accounts who thrive on